Bajron/ColorCodingDesigner/README.md

 Sort your labels if you want to have them ordered by hue.

 Only hex codes are supported in the `.csv` files.

+Importing `.csv` with quoted fields is not supported.
+Avoid using `,` (or the separator character in general) in the label names.